s4yhii/s4yhii.github.io/_posts/2025-08-30-Tickets-popcorn-please.md

 - **Use integrity checks.** Encrypted blobs must be signed (e.g., HMAC, AEAD) to prevent tampering.

-- **Protect sensitive APIs with authentication and authorization.** A booking receipt is personal data — it should never be accessible unauthenticated.
+- **Protect sensitive APIs with authentication and authorization.** A booking receipt is personal data, it should never be accessible unauthenticated.

 - **Avoid predictable identifiers.** Short, sequential booking codes make brute-forcing feasible; use long, random identifiers.